Tindle

 The Tindle Group is a British multimedia company operating regional newspapers and radio stations across the British Isles.

-It publishes over 200 local newspapers in the UK, a number of which are over 100 years old.
+It publishes over 200 local newspapers in the United Kingdom, a number of which are over a hundred years old.

 The company is based in Farnham, Surrey, under CEO Danny Cammiade.

 It is owned by the Tindle family.
 Founder Sir Ray Tindle was a "strong believer in 'ultra-local' journalism", a culture which the company still follows today.
 He remained the company's president until his death in 2022.
 His son, Owen Tindle, took over as chairman in 2017.

 Newspapers

-The Tindle newspaper empire started out in the 1950s, when Sir Ray acquired the Tooting & Balham Gazette with his £300 demob payment after his time serving during the Second World War.
+The Tindle newspaper empire started out in the 1950s, when Sir Ray Tindle acquired the Tooting & Balham Gazette with his £300 demob payment after his time serving during the Second World War.

 At the company's peak, Tindle Newspapers owned and operated more than 220 local titles.

 The following is a partial list of newspapers owned by the company: